 One of the most surprising aspects of service stations which we receive a lot of queries about is bridges.
-Perhaps this is because, while the interior of every service station has started to become indistinguishable from any large food court, the presence of a bridge over the motorway remains unique to the motorway service area.
+Perhaps this is because, while the interior of every service station has started to become indistinguishable from any shopping centre food court, the presence of a bridge over the motorway remains unique to the service area.
 The idea of your building being divided into two by a motorway is a unique architectural challenge, and offers visitors an unusual vantage point.

 The structure of the bridge itself is owned by the highway authority - normally Highways England - while any building attached to it is maintained by the service station operator.

 - Dual-site services (the type where you'd expect to find a bridge, but not all of them have one)